abhi-develope/Expanse-Tracker-App/README.md

 # Expanse-Tracker-App
-Trace your daily and monthly expance through this app in a very easy and convenient way.
+Track your daily and monthly expance through this app in a very easy and convenient way.